Coco River

-The Wangki river in Miskitu or Río Coco, in Spanish, formerly known as the Río Segovia, Cape River, or Yara River, is a river located on the border of northern Nicaragua and southern Honduras.
+The Coco river (Río Coco, Miskito: Wangki, formerly known as the Río Segovia, Cape River, or Yara River) is a river located on the border of northern Nicaragua and southern Honduras.
 It is the longest river that runs entirely within the Central American Isthmus with a total length of 841 km.

 The river originates in the Somoto Canyon National Monument, near where the Pan American Highway crosses into Nicaragua, and flows through low mountainous terrain 841 km into the Caribbean Sea at Cabo Gracias a Dios; the middle and lower reaches form the Honduras-Nicaragua border.

 On September 7, 2007, major international news wires reported that the Río Coco was over 11 m above normal stage, two days after Category 5 Hurricane Felix made landfall.